 Jackson and North were close friends at one time, but according to the Oakland Tribune they had not spoken in a month.
 Apparently they had something to say to each other that day.

-The '74 A's weren't exactly the picture of harmony, still they went on to win their third straight World Series that year; a feat no team not named Yankees has ever done.
+The '74 A's weren't exactly the picture of harmony, still they went on to win their third straight World Series that year; a feat no other team not named Yankees has ever done.
 Oakland players have said they played so well as a team because of their common dislike for micromanaging owner Charles Finley.
 Oh, by the way, the A's beat the Tigers that day 9-1.